rrainey/DSKY-matic/README.md

 * **virtualagc** - Ron Burkey's Virtual AGC software; runs on the Raspberry Pi 4 in this implementation

 ## Arduino-based Drivers

+The custom hardware boards that are part of this project all run Arduino-based firmware on ATSAMD21 processors.

 ### Configuring Boards